top of page

 "See one, play one": A verse that a player may say when he plays his first pegging card that is the same suite as the "Cut Card".
 It has no relevance to actual play.

 Skunk: The term for beating the opponent by 30 points or more in cribbage.
 The player who skunks his opponent gets double the bragging rights or double the stakes wagered.
-When gambling, the amount due to the winner is doubled.
+When gambling, the amount due to the winner is doubled. (see also double skunk).

 The Skunk Line: A line at the 90 points mark, typically different than the other 5 point marker lines, that indicates where players must pass to avoid being skunked.